 The main reason your baby is not eating all of a sudden could be due to any sign of illness.
 There could be a chance of fever, ear infection, thrush, cold, flu, cough, congestion, etc.

-Although babies refuse the bottle and do not want to eat from a bottle and even do not want to suck, they still manage to take frequent feedings yet very small portion size.
+Although babies refuse the bottle and do not want to eat from a bottle and even do not want to suck.
+As a mom, you still manage to give frequent feedings ounce by ounce.

-As recommended by pediatricians, even if your baby is sick or refusing the bottle, do not force to eat if he is resisting.
-Try to nurse her as frequently as possible rather than following a time table of every 2 to 3 hours.
+As recommended by pediatricians, even if your baby is sick or refusing the bottle, do not force them to eat if he is resisting.
+Try to nurse her as frequently as possible rather than following a timetable of every 2 to 3 hours.

 Feed on demand would be the best thing to follow.
 If you are not nursing, you can use the dropper or syringe for milk, if a baby has suckle issues.